sgillbank/Themes/README.md

 # Define Themes

-Navigate through Home > Dev Central > Themes to open below page.
+Navigate through Settings > Dev Central > Themes to open below page.
 By clicking "Create New" button, you can add a new theme name into your account.
 A theme includes two parts: "custom css style" and "custom javascript".
-Your writing will be applied to hosted payment page.
+Your writing will be applied to hosted payment page and hosted wallet page.
 So that you can apply your own look and feel.

 ![themes](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/v2/themes.png)